 Daffy: Where does he get that stuff?
 Where does he get that stuff?
 He can't do that to me!
 I've got a sheepskin! (pulls out an actual sheep's skin) I've got a license! (pulls out a license plate reading "2B or not 2B") I'll get a patient of my own!
 So there!

-Both "Hyde and Go Tweet" and "Lighthouse Mouse" have Sylvester, faced with a monstrous bird/mouse, freeze in horror, and then collapse into a pile of cat bits on the floor.
-The Visual Pun is that he's "falling to pieces".
+- Both "Hyde and Go Tweet" and "Lighthouse Mouse" have Sylvester, faced with a monstrous bird/mouse, freeze in horror, and then collapse into a pile of cat bits on the floor.
+The pun is that he's "falling to pieces".

-Similar to the Sabrina example above, in an episode of Bonkers, the title character was infected with a 'toon disease called "Literalitis".
+- Similar to the Sabrina example above, in an episode of Bonkers, the title character is infected with a 'toon disease called "Literalitis".

 Mandie: Prepare to meet your doom! *Holds up a sasauge* MEAT?!